Researchers share drone footage of what it's like inside Hurricane Sam

 Sam won't hit the mainland U.S.

-Hurricane Sam might've battered the drone out on the open ocean, but predictions indicate the storm will bypass the U.S. East Coast.
+Hurricane Sam might have battered the drone out on the open ocean, but predictions indicate the storm will bypass the East Coast of the U.S.

 The storm does pose a threat to the Caribbean this weekend, according to forecasts issued early Friday.

-The National Hurricane Center issued a tropical storm warning for Bermuda as the forecasted track of Hurricane Sam has it passing to the east of Bermuda early Saturday.
+The National Hurricane Center issued a tropical storm warning for Bermuda as the forecast track of Hurricane Sam has it passing east of Bermuda early Saturday.

 Ocean swells generated by Sam are still likely to impact the northern Leeward Islands and the Greater Antilles, including Puerto Rico, during the next few days.

-Bermuda and the Bahamas will start to experience those potentially life-threatening swells late Friday, which will then spread to the U.S. East Coast by the weekend.
+Late Friday, Bermuda and the Bahamas will start to experience those potentially life-threatening swells, which will then spread to the U.S. East Coast by the weekend.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.